ghlilit/Traffic-Analysis-Yerevan/README.md

 # Traffic-Analysis-Yerevan
 This is an R project to analyze Yerevan's traffic for bettter decision making.
-The analysis is done using taxi orders from Armenian taxi company called GG.
+<p> The analysis is done using taxi orders from Armenian taxi company called GG. </p>
 The files include

 1. R Markdown file of the analysis